Iamthelaw/notes/✅ code-complete.md

 ##### Unit development folders

-A unit-development folder (UDF), or software-develop- ment folder (SDF), is an informal document that contains notes used by a developer during construction.
+A unit-development folder (UDF), or software-development folder (SDF), is an informal document that contains notes used by a developer during construction.
 A “unit” is loosely defined, usually to mean a class, although it could also mean a package or a component.
 The main purpose of a UDF is to provide a trail of design decisions that aren’t documented elsewhere.

 ##### Detailed-design document